cancerian-x/cancerian-x.github.io/README.md

 ## Welcome to my website

-This website is a sign that I am Github now, officially.
+One of my friend sent me her website on github, so I thought I would give it a try.
+Many people in the industry are interested in people who are active on Github, so I thought why not me.
+This website is a sign that I am Github, officially.
 It is amazing what you can do with Github reprositories, not boring at all.
-I have knowledge of HTML, CSS so its not a big deal for me to learn the basics of Github.
+I previously had knowledge of HTML and CSS etc. so its not a big deal for me to learn the basics of making a github webpage.
+Let's see where it takes me!

-### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for